 In addition to the property taxes that we pay to Coconino County, there are three additional special districts within Forest Lakes that levy taxes on the property owners.

 1. Forest Lakes Fire District is governed by a 5-member Board of Directors that is elected by the community's registered voters.
 FLFD provides 24/7/365 fire and emergency medical services to Forest Lakes and the surrounding area.
-The proposed new fire station will be funded from a combination of tax revenues, charges for emergency services, local community donations, and public/private grants.
+The new fire station was funded from a combination of tax revenues, charges for emergency services, local community donations, and public/private grants.

 2. Forest Lakes Domestic Water Improvement District is also governed by a 5-member Board of Directors that is elected by the public.
 Our award-winning water district operates several local wells and a community-wide water distribution system complete with fire hydrants and residential water meters.